vemunderoe/todo-backend-go/README.md

 ## API Endpoints

+- `POST /register`: Register a new user
+- `POST /login`: Login and receive a JWT token
-- `GET /todos`: Fetch all todos
+- `GET /todos`: Fetch all todos for the authenticated user
-- `GET /todos/:id`: Fetch a specific todo by ID
+- `GET /todos/:id`: Fetch a specific todo by ID for the authenticated user
-- `POST /todos`: Create a new todo
+- `POST /todos`: Create a new todo for the authenticated user

-## Development

-To run tests:
+All endpoints except `/register` and `/login` require authentication.
+Include the JWT token in the Authorization header: